-1st Samuel 4, tells us that when the ark of the Lord’s covenant came into the camp of the Philistines, all Israel raised such a ‘GREAT SHOUT’ that the ground shook before the Philistines.
+1st Samuel chapter four, tells us that when the Ark of the Lord’s covenant came into the camp of the Philistines, all Israel raised such a ‘GREAT SHOUT’ that the ground shook before the Philistines.
 But it was an empty shout–void of power.

-Have you ever been in an assembly where the music was loud and the people were shouting, but the spirit seemed absent?
-The Philistines were afraid, for they said, “God has come into the camp.”
+Have you ever been in an assembly where the music was loud, and the people were shouting, but the Spirit seemed absent?
+The Philistines heard the vibration and loud noise, and they were afraid, for they said, “God has come into the camp.”
 And they said, “Woe to us!

-The Philistines defeated Israel and Eli’s sons were slain along with 30 thousand footmen.
+But the Philistines defeated Israel, and Eli’s sons were slain along with 30 thousand footmen.
 Israel had The Ark, but The Ark was silent that day.
-The blessed Holy Ruach Manifestation of Yahweh was inside that golden box, but no amount of SHOUTING could cause it to stir.
+The blessed Holy Spirit was inside that golden box, but no amount of SHOUTING could cause it to stir.
 We know The Holy breath of Yah, was still inside it because when the Philistines took the ark of God and brought it to the house of Dagon, their god, they arose early the next morning and Dagon had fallen on his face to the ground before the Ark of the HaShem.
-1 Samuel 5:2.
-Yes, He was and is very much alive.
+(1 Samuel 5:2).

-Eli, the high priest, had a daughter-n-law who was in labor when she heard the Ark had been captured by the enemy and that her husband had died.
-She gave birth to a son and “She named the child Ichabod, saying, “The Glory has departed from Israel;” because the Ark of God was taken, and because of her father-in-law and her husband.”
-1 Samuel 4:21.
+Eli, the high priest, had a daughter-n-law who was in labor when she heard the enemy had captured the Ark and that her husband had died.
+She gave birth to a son and “She named the child Ichabod, saying, “The Glory has departed from Israel;” because the Ark of God was taken, and because of her father-in-law and her husband” (1 Samuel 4:21).

-The people our Father had placed in charge of His house, and His most Holy things, had made it about them.
+The people our Father had placed in charge of His house, and His most Holy possessions had made it about themselves.
 They had become Narcissist.
-His church today can look and sound identical.
+His Body today can look and sound identical.
 We can make a loud noise but remain mostly weak and unable to fight.
 I have a friend who said, “Tekoa you can’t fill a football stadium with a message about picking up a cross and dying on it.”
-Sadly, this may be true, but the glorious spirit of The Father of Lights will cause people to come out in droves and huddle around fishing boats and hillsides, if it’s the real thing.
+Sadly, this may be true, but the glorious spirit of The Father of Lights will cause people to come out in droves and huddle around fishing boats and hillsides if it’s the real thing.
 His Ruach HaKodesh will cause us to study Torah and be obedient.

 Let’s ponder a few verses and notice the definitions below.